rmwc/rmwc/README.md

 - `npm i rmwc@next` or `npm i @rmwc/button@next`.
 - Coming out sometime early spring

 Since the creation of RMWC, React and Javascript have continued their blazing pace of change.
 For context, this project was initially written in FlowTyped with a bunch of classes, and Google's part was plain old JS.
-Fast forard 2.5 years and React has undergone a paradigm shift with hooks while Typescript continues to expand...
+Fast forward 2.5 years and React has undergone a paradigm shift with hooks while Typescript continues to expand...
 Also, a while back, Google released their own React wrapper that was very similar to this project.
-It was recently declared abandonware which has lead to an increase in intereset in RMWC since it should be a relatively simple migration strategy.
+It was recently declared abandonware which has lead to an increase in interest in RMWC since it should be a relatively simple migration.
 Needless to say, RMWC needs some love!
 It's time for some spring cleaning.

 The goals of V6 are simple.